-Free play-along drum tracks to get the creative juices flowing right now!
+Free play-along drum backing tracks to get the creative juices flowing right now!

 The best way to improve on your instrument is actually pretty simple: just play!
 And, while playing to a metronome is a “must” to establish your sense of time, there’s an even better way to improve your time – play along with an actual human drummer.
 So, if you need to get in your practice and, more important, have some fun, it’s time to play along with some live drums.
 Try out new riffs, chord patterns, arpeggios, and more – the only limit on what you can do with these play-along tracks is your imagination.

 We’ll get you jamming along with some of the best guitar backing tracks around for blues, rock, metal, funk, jazz, and many other styles.
-These inspiring backing tracks offer different musical styles as well as tempos and feel to get everyone ready for different musical situations, whether you’re a pro or a beginner.
+These inspiring drum backing tracks offer different musical styles as well as tempos and feel to get everyone ready for different musical situations, whether you’re a pro or a beginner.
+We’ve made it easy for you to just play-along with some 100% live, acoustic drums, no programming MIDI drum tracks or assembling a groove from loops required.
+Just hit “play” and get inspired!

 But, wait, I am not a guitar player!
 Can I still play along with these backing tracks?
 Of course!
 Whether your instrument is the bass, keyboards, or anything else, you can still groove along to the feel of a live drummer in these backing tracks.
 There’s no better way to improve your technique overall.
 As you work on new patterns, runs, scale, or exercises, you’ll learn to lock in with the feel of a professional drummer.
 Let’s face it, it’s time to grab your bass and get better playing.
 Whether you want to challenge and improve your creativity or get comfortable with different scales and modes, get better today and have fun doing it.

-Want to create your own backing tracks?
+Want to create your own drum backing tracks?
 Forget the MIDI tracks and jam with real drums.
 It’s easy if you use what we used to create the tracks below.
 Start with the best drum loops.
 And, then get back to practicing and getting better.
-Enjoy the grooves!

 All drums are 100% live and acoustic, never quantized.
 No over-processed, edited-to-death loops like you’re finding elsewhere.